im-coder-lg/Rasb-pi/Readme.md

 To [start](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started) with a Raspberry Pi, you first need to install an image of an OS in a micro SD card.

-- Get the OS on the [raspberry website](http://www.raspberrypi.org/downloads/)
+- Get the OS on the [Raspberry Pi website](http://www.raspberrypi.org/downloads/)
-    - Raspbian is a good choice.
+    - Raspberry Pi OS(formerly called Raspbian) is a good choice.
-- Get the OS on the micro SD using a tool like [live linux](https://www.linuxliveusb.com/fr/download) or [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/)
+- Get the OS on the micro SD using a tool like [live linux](https://www.linuxliveusb.com/fr/download) or [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/).
+Best to use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
     - If you have any problem of memory with the SD card, use [SDformatter](https://www.sdcard.org/downloads/formatter_4/)

 ### Refresh the OS